-Our bitcoin address checker allows you to quickly see a rating for any bitcoin address.
+Our bitcoin wallet address checker allows you to quickly see the amount held for any bitcoin address and its recent transactions.

 By looking at the data recorded in the bitcoin blockchain we can start to understand the different types of addresses.
 A large e-commerce company, receiving a high volume of payments, a personal wallet used by someone beginning to learn more about bitcoin or maybe a large exchange, transferring a high volume of bitcoin everyday.

 Giving a bitcoin wallet rating out of 10 we hope that it can help you to confirm that it is the correct address you are looking for.
-We also give some additional insights to help you know a bit more about the person or company you are dealing with.
+This plus the additional insights we hope should help you know a bit more about the person or company you are dealing with.
 You might even see your most recent transaction appearing as the most recent transaction of that wallet.
 With more and more people creating bitcoin wallets and little to make it easy to identify them you could end up struggling to know if the address you have noted down is the right one.
 If you know that the bitcoin address you are sending your cryptocurrency to is very active or has only ever had 1 or two transactions you can then compare with what we have to check you are sending to the right address.

 Of course bitcoin wallets can change hands, it would be unusual but one person could give their wallet details to another, or have them stolen and the wallet taken over.
 Another thing to keep in mind would be that even if the wallet has a low score this may not be an issue, many people have multiple wallets, and perhaps the wallet owner has just began to use this bitcoin address more often.